ikos-dighum/ikos-dighum.github.io/resources.md

 ## Getting started

-Downloading R and RStudio: [Homepage of the R-project](https://cran.r-project.org/)
+Downloading R and RStudio: [Homepage of the R-project](https://cran.r-project.org/).

-How to install R and RStudio: [A quick tutorial](https://www.youtube.com/watch?v=orjLGFmx6l4) with Greg Martin
+How to install R and RStudio: [A quick tutorial](https://www.youtube.com/watch?v=orjLGFmx6l4) with Greg Martin.